Gwanbok: Goguryeo

-The Goguryeo mural paintings found near Pyeongyang, such as the Anak Tomb No.3 of Goguryeo dated 357 AD located near Pyeongyang, shows also strong influences of the Eastern Han dynasty which appears to have continued lingering in the regions of Manchuria during the third and early fourth centuries CE.
+The Goguryeo mural paintings found near Pyeongyang, such as the Anak Tomb No. 3 of Goguryeo dated 357 AD located near Pyeongyang, shows also strong influences of the Eastern Han dynasty which appears to have continued lingering in the regions of Manchuria during the third and early fourth centuries CE.
 The subjects and characteristics found on the murals are derived from the murals found in the Eastern Han dynasty tombs of China.
 The tomb owner is depicted as an idealized official of the Eastern Han dynasty being seated in frontal position wearing a Chinese paofu; the closest prototype of this mural painting can be found in the mural from the Yuantaizi Tomb in Chaoyang country, Liaoning, dating from the 4th century CE.
 The painting of the wife of the tomb owner wears a multi-layered Chinese attire, known as the zaju chuishao fu (杂裾垂髾服), and may indicate the Chinese clothing-style of the Six dynasties period.
 The Anak Tomb No. 3 also exerted strong influences on the subsequent development of iconography, structure, and tomb mural painting techniques found in the Goguryeo tombs.

 Traces of influences from the Han dynasty continued to appear in the early 5th century Goguryeo tomb murals located in the Pyeongyang areas, such as those from the Gamsinchong (龕神塚) where the ancient durumagi worn by the owner of Gamsinchong tomb was red (or purple) in colour and had wide sleeves.
 It is also worn with a waist belt similarly to the native Korean durumagi-po-style.

 Illustrations of maids from the same tomb are also depicted wearing clothing attire which are similar to those worn from the North and South dynasties of China to the Tang dynasty the clothing attire of these maids are different from the one worn by the maids in the murals in Ji'an.

-Moreover, Goguryeo, influenced by the Chinese, also developed the ritual of bestowing attire to smaller entities, such as Silla, and Silla in turn did so to other smaller entities.
+Moreover, Goguryeo, influenced by the Chinese, also developed the ritual of bestowing attire to smaller entities, such as Silla, which in turn did so to other smaller entities.

 Silla and Baekje

 Southern parts of the Korean Peninsula had less influence from mainland political entities.
-The influence of Goguryeo can be seen in Silla court clothing who wore a similar decorative apron with triangles but under their jeogori (top) in a more indigenous fashion.
-Baekje had formed its own gwanbok system with influences from Silla that in turn influenced the Japanese court attire of Yayoi and Kofun period.
+The influence of Goguryeo can be seen in Silla court clothing, which included a similar decorative apron with triangles but under their jeogori (top) in a more indigenous fashion.
+Baekje had formed its own gwanbok system with influences from Silla that in turn influenced the Japanese court attire of the Yayoi and Kofun periods.

 North-South States period and Goryeo dynasty

 Unified Silla

-The official guanfu system of the Tang dynasty was brought into Korea in 647 AD by Kim Chunchu who travelled to the Tang to voluntarily request for clothing and belts.
-The danryeong (Korean: 단령; Hanja: 團領; RR: danryeong) and the bokdu (Korean: 복두; Hanja: 幞頭) are assumed to be brought back by Kim Chunchu under the reign of Queen Jindeok of Silla and used as the uniform of court officials.
+The official guanfu system of the Tang dynasty was brought into Korea in 647 AD by Kim Chunchu who travelled to the Tang to request clothing and belts.
+The danryeong (Korean: 단령; Hanja: 團領; RR: danryeong) and the bokdu (Korean: 복두; Hanja: 幞頭) are assumed to have been brought back by Kim Chunchu under the reign of Queen Jindeok of Silla and used as the uniform of court officials.